FFI::C::StructDef - Structured data definition for FFI

 my $instance = $def->create; my $instance = $def->class->new; # if class was specified my $instance = $def->create(\%init); my $instance = $def->class->new(\%init); # if class was specified

-This creates an instance of the struct
+This creates an instance of the struct, returns a FFI::C::Struct.

-You can optionally initialize member values using %init
+You can optionally initialize member values using %init.

 my $bool = $def->trim_string;